mortyran/GRCT/README.md

 # GRCT
-Demo codes for analyzing genetic relationships between complex traits (GRCT) from GWAS summary data.
+GRCT mainly includes demo codes for analyzing genetic relationships between complex traits (GRCT) from GWAS summary data as well as some knowledge in genomics filed.

 Tools:
 Genetic correlation: LDSC